Mithu Das says that it was his father, a Silchar-born Shylet Bengali, who inspired him to learn Assamese language.

-After I completed my primary education (I’d stayed in class 3 for two years), my father told me to prepare myself for the entrance exam that was set by Golaghat Government Bezbaruah Higher Secondary School or Town Hindi High School.
-(In those days, a primary school-leaver might need to do well in entrance exam to gain admission to these schools.)
-I sat for the exam at Hindi High School but I didn’t able to pass it.
-Apparently, I had been enrolled at Golaghat Phanidhar Bordoloi High School (PBHS) which (luckily!) wouldn’t set any entrance exam for primary school-leavers.
+After I completed my primary education, my father told me to prepare myself for the entrance exam that was set by Golaghat Government Bezbaruah Higher Secondary School or Town Hindi High School.
+(In those days, a primary school-leaver might need to do well in entrance exam to gain admission to these high schools.)
+I sat for the exam at Hindi High School but I couldn't pass it.
+Apparently, I had been enrolled at Golaghat Phanidhar Bordoloi High School (PBHS).

-When I was studying in class eight, at PBHS, I read the first book out of my school curriculum.
+When I was studying in class eight, I read the first book out of school curriculum.
 It was a general knowledge book beautifully written in Assamese language.
-At 16, I started going to the library, along with one of my best friends, Sanjive Kumar Singh.
+At 16, I started going to District Library, along with one of my best friends, Sanjive Kumar Singh.
 (In those days, Golaghat District Library was situated right beside the main building of Kushal Konwar Balya Bhawan.)
-Though it was a small library, it was full of books available in four languages - Assamese, Bengali, English and Hindi.
+Though it was a small library, it was full of books available in four languages—Assamese, Bengali, English and Hindi.
 Needless to say, the majority of books we borrowed from the library were Assamese.

 I passed matriculation exam in 1990; and according to my parents, I was the first person to go to the college in my parents' family.

 Between November and December 1991—when I was studying at Golaghat Commerce College—I had written a few articles in Assamese language, one of which was published by a highly circulated Assamese monthly Bismoi.
 I was 19 at the time and I felt quite excited to see my name in printed letters.